 - Extreme Graphical Representation: The North Wind's computer interfaces run on this trope.
 Even their in-field tactical planning sessions utilize a projected display dome with animated graphics.

 - Family of Choice: The penguins.
-A brief flashback even shows a page from Private's journal, with a crayon drawing of the four of them labeled "FAMILY"
+A brief flashback even shows a page from Private's journal, with a crayon drawing of the four of them labelled "FAMILY"

 - A Father to His Men: Skipper, most specifically to Private.

-- Feet of Clay/Warts and All: Played with by the North Wind.
-While they are a competent and heroic team, they're also rather egotistical and unsympathetic, causing much of the antagonism between them and the penguins.
-Cemented when the North Wind abandon the penguins inside Dave's submarine to "regroup", even after Private saved them from a Death Trap.
+- Feet of Clay: While the North Wind are a competent and heroic team, they're also rather egotistical and unsympathetic, causing much of the antagonism between them and the penguins.
+They even abandon the penguins inside Dave's submarine to "regroup" at one point, even after Private saved them from a Death Trap.

 - Funny Animal Anatomy: Dave, who has cartoony eyes, a mouth in front of his face instead of a beak beneath his head, two siphons which look like ears, and is purple.
 This is especially jarring since every other octopus in the film looks comparatively realistic (no mouth, for starters).